landonholl/Aggressive-Mobs-Mod/README.md

 - On configurable "siege days," all monsters listed on the siege whitelist automatically target the nearest player or villager.
 The mod adds a global speed boost to mobs and forces them to continuously retarget the nearest player.
 - Monsters will even continue targeting players while underground or across large distances.
-- You can adjust how frequently sieges occur and which entities participate via `aggressive-mobs-config.toml` (e.g., daily, weekly, etc.).
+- You can adjust how frequently sieges occur and which entities participate via `aggressive-mobs-config.toml` (daily, weekly, etc.).

 ### Enhanced Zombies